-Q1.
-What can I do if I forgot my wireless password?
+Q3.
+What should I do if I forget my wireless password?

-The default wireless password is printed on the label of the router.
-If the password has been altered, please connect your computer to the router using an Ethernet cable and follow the steps below:

-- 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
-Go to Wireless > Wireless Security to retrieve or reset your wireless password.
+- If you have not changed the default wireless password, it can be found on the label of the router. - Otherwise, connect a computer to the router via an Ethernet cable.
+Log in to the Web Management page, and go to Wireless > Wireless Security to retrieve or reset your wireless password.

-Q2.
-What can I do if I forgot my login password of the web management page?
+Q4.
+What should I do if I forget my login password of the web management page?

 The default username and password of the web management page are admin (in lowercase).

-If you have altered the username and password but Password Recovery is disabled:
+If you have altered the password:

-- 1. Reset the router to factory default settings: press and hold the Reset button for about 7 seconds and then release: - 2.
-Visit http://tplinkwifi.net, and enter admin (in lowercase) as both username and password to log in. - Note: You'll need to reconfigure the router to surf the Internet once the router is reset, and please mark down your new password for future use.
+- 1. Reset the router to factory default settings: With the router powered on, press and hold the RESET button until the LED blinks and then release the button. - 2.
+Visit http://tplinkwifi.net, enter admin (in lowercase) as both username and password to login. - Note: You'll need to reconfigure the router to surf the internet once the router is reset, and please mark down your new password for future use.